Tokyo-Metro-Gov/covid19/.github/CONTRIBUTING_EN.md

 * Feel free to comment on the Issue!
 Questions and suggestions are also welcome.
 * You can fix some issues via Pull Request.
-* Note that the issues of improvement suggestions (labeled with `improve`) may not be always accepted (especially ones for UI)
+* Note that the issues of improvement suggestions (labeled with `improve`) may not be always accepted (especially the ones for UI)
 * We're glad if you give priority to the issues of [good first issue / help wanted / bug]

 ## How to participate in communications